modelteam-ai/modelteam.ai/README.md

 - Pip
 - Python-venv (if not included in Python installation)
 - Git (command line)
-- MacOS or Linux or Windows
+- MacOS or Linux (We didn't test on Windows yet)
 - caffeine (for linux). caffeinate (for MacOS, built-in)
-  - For windows you might need to disable sleep mode
-- Microsoft Visual C++ Redistributable (for Windows)
 - Minimum 8GB RAM
 - ~15GB free disk space
 - You should have made contributions for a minimum period of 3 months.